 - “Intentionally” cause bodily injury to another by means of a deadly weapon.

-- “Recklessly” cause serious bodily injury to another by means of a deadly weapon.
+- “Recklessly” causes serious bodily injury to another by means of a deadly weapon.

-- With intent to cause bodily injury, you cause serious bodily injury.
+- With the intent to cause bodily injury, you cause serious bodily injury.

 - Cause bodily injury to anyone while intentionally trying to prevent a police officer or firefighter from doing their duties.